Moving After Retirement: Is It Right for You?

 • Plan visits in advance to fit everyone’s schedules and budgets

-• See who’s interested in exchanging letters and postcards
+• See who is interested in exchanging letters and postcards

 Practical Steps to a Successful Move

-While it does require time and effort, the pros and cons of moving after retirement shouldn’t come down to the exhaustion of a move.
-Take it one small step (or drawer) at a time:
+Finding a new place to settle can take a fair deal of time and energy, but the move is where the real work begins.
+This effort will likely be worth it, however, and the decision of moving after retirement shouldn’t come down to the exhaustion of a potential move.
+Just take it one small step (or drawer) at a time:

 • Keep the communication open with everyone involved in the move